gkorpal/gkorpal.github.io/_quantum/isogeny.md

 Now let's look at some of the popular examples.

 ## Supersingular isogeny Diffie–Hellman (SIDH)

-It was introduced by [L. De Feo, D. Jao, and J.  Plût](https://eprint.iacr.org/2011/506) in 2011 and uses the full ring of endomorphisms of supersingular elliptic curves, which is an order in a quaternion algebra.
+It was introduced by [L. De Feo, D. Jao, and J.  Plût](https://eprint.iacr.org/2011/506) in 2011 and uses the full ring of endomorphisms of supersingular elliptic curves, which is an order in a quaternion algebra, and the fact that [the supersingular isogeny graph is Ramanujan](https://gkorpal.github.io/files/pizer.pdf).
 This scheme is a reminiscent of the [Charles-Goren-Lauter (CGL) cryptographic hash function](https://eprint.iacr.org/2006/021) from 2006, which was [broken in 2020](https://arxiv.org/abs/2004.11495).
 Its current implementation is called [Supersingular Isogeny Key Encapsulation (SIKE)](https://sike.org/) and was submitted to the [NIST competition on post-quantum cryptography](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization) in 2017.
 An efficient algorithm for computing the endomorphism ring of a supersingular elliptic curve, under [certain assumptions](https://eprint.iacr.org/2018/371), would completely break the SIKE.
 The [SIDH also motivated](https://ellipticnews.wordpress.com/2020/12/24/sqisign/) the introduction of a new isogeny-based signature schemes like [Galbraith-Petit-Silva signature](https://eprint.iacr.org/2016/1154) and [Short Quaternion and Isogeny Signature (SQISign; pronounced "ski-sign")](https://eprint.iacr.org/2020/1240.pdf).

 <!---- python
 # Verifying the computations given on page 6 of the article by Craig Costello.